TortoiseWolfe/rn_Turtorial_Outline/README.md

     return null; // Router isn't ready
   }

-  // If no user, redirect
-  useEffect(() => {
+  // If no user, redirect to sign in useEffect(() => {
     if (!user) {
       router.replace("(auth)/sign-in");